npm/npme-auth-github/README.md

 ```

 If authorization errors out (for example, your internal authorization server
-is down, you should call the callback with an error object:
+is down), you should call the callback with an error object:

 ```js
 cb(new Error('Internal authorization server unreachable'));